-"We Need to Go All in to Help Asylum Seekers at the U.S-Mexico Border" American Translators Association Chronicle July/Aug 2020, pp. 20-24.
+"Going All in to Help Asylum Seekers at the U.S-Mexico Border", American Translators Association Chronicle, July/Aug 2020, pp. 20-24.

-"La monogamia y sus descontentos: el amor y el deseo en el cine español contemporáneo."
-Los hábitos del deseo: Formas de amar en la modernidad I Eds.
+"La monogamia y sus descontentos: el amor y el deseo en el cine español contemporáneo", Los hábitos del deseo: Formas de amar en la modernidad, Eds.
 Carme Riera y Meri Torras.
 Barcelona, Spain (2005): 121-125.